Given the long history of British occupation of Ireland, it is hardly surprising that informers flourished.

 Incredibly still an informer, he was Robert Emmett’s lawyer after his ill-fated 1803 revolution.
 Again he kept the Crown informed of Emmett’s every move and legal strategy.
 Robert Emmett never had a chance.

-In 1997, the Sinn Féin newspaper, An Phoblacht in an article on McNally, described him as "undoubtedly one of the most treacherous informers of Irish history".
+In 1997, the Sinn Féin newspaper An Phoblacht described him as "undoubtedly one of the most treacherous informers of Irish history" in an article about McNally.

 Richard Newell - 1798 informer